Healthy environment, vibrant future

 Why does a Healthy Environment matter?

-The well-being of human and natural communities are interdependent.
+The well-being of humans and nature are interdependent.
 A healthy and resilient natural environment provides clean air and water, feeds us, regulates the climate, supports biodiversity, meets our diverse spiritual and cultural needs, provides recreational opportunities, and supports our livelihoods.
 Oregonians have a strong sense of place based on our unique and diverse landscapes and our encounters with the natural world in our neighborhoods and communities.

 But balancing economic and societal demands with the need to ensure the integrity of natural systems presents challenges.
-Projected population growth, climate change and economic shifts in our state are putting pressure on the environment, requiring new and proven approaches that balance conservation, social and cultural needs, and economic interests.
+Climate change, projected population growth and economic shifts in our state present new threats to the health and integrity of Oregon’s ecosystems, requiring new and proven approaches that balance conservation, social and cultural needs, and economic interests, while centering those most impacted by these challenges.

 Supporting efforts to assure a healthy environment for all Oregonians today and in the future fits squarely into Meyer’s mission to work with and invest in organizations, communities, ideas and efforts that contribute to a flourishing and equitable Oregon.